Scouts

 Pricing

-Building Hire: Please note there is a minimum booking of 2 nights (Friday & Saturday) at weekends Buildings are available:-
+Please note there is a minimum booking of 2 nights (Friday & Saturday) at weekends for both buildings.

 Provisional Bookings